 You don’t have to live in debilitating pain.
 Whether you have lower back pain, a pinched nerve, sciatica, radiating pain into the arms or legs, neck pain, or a variety of symptoms related to damaged or degenerative discs, spinal stenosis and post-operative complications, as well as syndromes of the lumbar and cervical spine.
-Spinal Decompression may be for you.
+Spinal decompression therapy may be for you.

 Revolutionary Treatment For Back & Neck Pain